Death on the Spot

 Audio AvailableBrigham Young identified 'flat nose and black skin' as divine curses.
 For 119 years, this theology denied priesthood to Black Latter-day Saints.

-Church President John Taylor taught that God preserved the 'curse of Cain' through Noah's flood so 'the devil should have a representation upon the earth.'
+Audio AvailableIn 1881, LDS Church President John Taylor explained why God preserved the 'curse of Cain' through Noah's flood: 'Because it was necessary that the devil should have a representation upon the earth.'
+In 2013, the Church quietly disavowed these 'theories' - without naming the prophet who taught them.

 Brigham Young declared that ONLY polygamists can become Gods.
 He prophesied they would NEVER abandon polygamy for statehood.
 Both claims were reversed.